StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

 ### Fields used

 StackState Agent V1 executes the Splunk saved searches configured in the [Splunk metrics Agent check configuration file](#agent-check) and pushes retrieved data to StackState as a telemetry stream.
-Each saved search can retrieve one metric.
 The following fields from the results of a saved search are sent to StackState:

 | Field | Type | Description |
 | :--- | :--- | :--- |